 Assess whether the veins are suitable for endovenous treatment (radiofrequency or laser ablation) as veins need to relatively straight to permit the passage of the catheters.

-Establish the function of the deep venous system – if the deep veins are incompetent the patient may be relying on the superficial venous system for return of venous blood thus treating the superficial veins may cause chronic limb swelling.
+Establish the function of the deep venous system – if the deep veins are incompetent the patient may be relying on the superficial venous system for the return of venous blood thus treating the superficial veins may cause chronic limb swelling.

 You should be aware of traditional tests that were performed routinely before the advent of venous duplex scanning, but note they are rarelyperformed in modern practice.

 The most common special test would be the use of a handheldDoppler.
-As a vascular surgeon, I would be far more interested in whether a candidate could assess the competence of the SFJ with a hand held doppler than perform any of the other outdated old fashioned special tests.
+As a vascular surgeon, I would be far more interested in whether a candidate could assess the competence of the SFJ with a handheld doppler than perform any of the other outdated old fashioned special tests.

-Trendelenburg test (a.k.a Tourniquet test)
+Trendelenburg test (tourniquet test)

-If using fingers, it is called the Trendelenburgtest, if using a tourniquet instead it’s called the Tourniquettest.
+This test is used to locate the site of the incompetentvenousvalves.
+If using fingers, it is called the Trendelenburgtest, if using a tourniquet instead it’s called the tourniquettest.

-1. Position the patient lying flat on the examination couch
+1. Position the patient lying flat on the examination couch.

-2. Lift the patient’s leg up (as far as the patient is comfortable with) and empty the superficial veins by “milking” the leg towards the groin (SFJ).
+2. Lift the patient’s leg up (as far as the patient is comfortable with) and empty the superficial veins by milking the leg towards the groin (SFJ).

 3. Place a tourniquet over the saphenofemoral junction (SFJ) – this is found approximately 2-3cm below and lateral to the pubic tubercle.